-- subsidized excursions, the form is to be submitted a minimum of 8 weeks before the departure date. - (b) Complete and sign the Principal's Checklist, (Appendix IV, page 128) and submit this form along with the School Excursion Approval Application Form. (see (a) above.) - (c) Conduct an information meeting for the parents/guardians of students involved at least 3 weeks before the proposed excursion.
+- (b) Complete and sign the Principal's Checklist, (Appendix IV, page 128) and submit this form along with the School Excursion Approval Application Form. (see (a) above.) - (c) Conduct an information meeting for the parents/guardians of students involved at least 3 weeks before the proposed excursion.
 Exceptions to the requirement for an information meeting are secondary school retreats, TCDSB sponsored leadership programs and secondary school sport teams that have qualified for regional and provincial championships.
 In these instances, a notice to parents and a signed parental approval may be considered in lieu of the required information meeting.
-If, however, additional sports and/or recreational activities are planned as part of the retreat or championship tournament, an information meeting must be held. - (d) At the information meeting the principal shall arrange for the distribution of a sheet which outlines: expected outcome of the excursion; expectations of students with regard to behaviour and comportment; consequences of failure to live up to the stated expectations; and spaces for signatures of student and parent or quardian; - (e) Make transportation arrangements.
-(Refer to Section 6, "Transportation" pages 42-49 for more information) - (f) Obtain a Permission form and Student Health and Safety form signed by a parent/quardian for each student. - (g) Make copies and share any Student Plans of Care with the supervising teacher(s)
+If, however, additional sports and/or recreational activities are planned as part of the retreat or championship tournament, an information meeting must be held. - (d) At the information meeting the principal shall arrange for the distribution of a sheet which outlines: expected outcome of the excursion; expectations of students with regard to behaviour and comportment; consequences of failure to live up to the stated expectations; and spaces for signatures of student and parent or guardian; - (e) Make transportation arrangements.
+(Refer to Section 6, "Transportation" pages 42-49 for more information) - (f) Obtain a Permission form and Student Health and Safety form signed by a parent/guardian for each student. - (g) Make copies and share any Student Plans of Care with the supervising teacher(s)